-Using Ecclesiastes 3:1-8 as a chapter outline, author Christine Hoover takes us on a high-sensory journey through the four seasons, pointing out how God makes all things beautiful in time.
+Using Ecclesiastes 3:1–8 as her outline, Christine takes us on a high-sensory journey through the four seasons, pointing out how God makes all things beautiful in time, starting with . . .

 Just because we can’t see how God has made and is making all things beautiful doesn’t mean it’s not true.
 It just means we must know where to look and where to listen. (p.
 16)